Showing posts with label lost. Show all posts

 I flew to Miami to be with my daughter during her surgery and recovery.

-I sat in the waiting room while my daughter was having her surgery, the nurse came out and gave me a prescription for my daughter, for painkillers and antibiotics.
+I sat in the waiting room while my daughter was having her surgery.
+The nurse came out and gave me a prescription for my daughter for painkillers and antibiotics.

 She said I should get the prescription filled at the nearby Publix Pharmacy, which was within walking distance.

-We had taken a taxi to the surgery center (keep in mind we did not have a car to drive).
+We had taken a taxi to the surgery center (keep in mind, we did not have a car to drive).

-A couple from Rochester, New York was going to the pharmacy to get their prescription filled and the nurse asked them if I could go with them.
+A couple from Rochester, New York, was going to the pharmacy to get their prescription filled, and the nurse asked if I could accompany them.

 The couple was polite and said I could go.